-The Family Educational Rights and Privacy Act of 1974 provides that all student records are confidential and available only to that student, and if under 21 years, his/her parent(s) only.
+The Family Educational Rights and Privacy Act of 1974 provides that all student records are confidential and available only to that student, and his/her parent(s) if they support the student for over half of his or her income to school officials, and to outside agencies that provide the student with financial assistance.
 Students may review their records upon written request to the Program Coordinator.
 Deletions of or additions to the records will be considered only if the grievance process is utilized.